telerik/reporting-docs/knowledge-base/how-to-customize-export-options-of-html5-viewer-based-on-report.md

                     largeMenuBound = true;
                 }

-	    	// bind to the 'activate' event of the side menu if (!sideMenuBound && smallMenu) {
+	    	// bind to the 'expand' event of the side menu if (!sideMenuBound && smallMenu) {
                     sideMenu.bind("expand", function (e) {
                         hidingOptions();